 The great Robert Bloch (1917-1994) supplied stories and screenplays for six films made by Amicus Film, the only serious rival to Hammer in the 1960s and 70s when it came to horror cinema.
 The first three – The Skull (1965), The Psychopath (1966) and The Deadly Bees (1966) – were all directed by Freddie Francis and Bloch considered them a bit disappointing (I quite like The Skull myself).
-He was a little happier with their fourth and final collaboration, Torture Garden, an anthology (an Amicus speciality) adapted from four of his tales.
+He was a little happier with the fourth and final Francis collaboration, Torture Garden, an anthology (an Amicus speciality) adapted from four of Bloch’s tales.

 I submit this review for Todd Mason’s Tuesday’s Overlooked Movie meme at his fab Sweet Freedom blog.

 “Do you dare see what Dr. Diabolo sees?”

 Bloch was supplied with the basic circus setting and premise – in which Dr Diabolo (a restrained Burgess Meredith) offers to let customers confront horrors that may lie in their future – by producer Milton Subotsky, around which the author then added scripts based on four of his pre-published stories.
 In his autobiography, Once Around the Bloch (1993), he felt that the film came out 50% successful, feeling only really pleased with the second and third segments – this is how he put it:

 “Two of the stories remained substantially unchanged and were, I thought, fairly effective.
 The opening and closing items had been ‘improved’ by the kind of cosmetic touches you might expect after turning a plastic surgeon loose on the Mona Lisa.”